MicrosoftDocs/azure-devops-docs/docs/pipelines/process/deployment-jobs.md

 ### Deployment strategies:

-When deploying application updates, it's important that the technique that's used to deliver the update enables initialization.
-This deploys the update, routing traffic to the updated version, testing the updated version after routing traffic, and, in case of failure, running steps to restore to the last known good version.
+When deploying application updates, it's important that the technique that's used to deliver the update enables initialization, deploys the update, routes traffic to the updated version, tests the updated version after routing traffic, and, in case of failure, runs steps to restore to the last known good version.
 We achieve this by using life cycle hooks where you can run your steps during deployment.
 Each of the life cycle hooks resolve into an agent job or a [server job](https://docs.microsoft.com/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml#server-jobs), (*or a container or validation job in future*).
 This is controlled by the `pool` attribute.
 By default, the life cycle hooks will inherit the `pool` specified by the `deployment` job.

 #### Descriptions of life cycle hooks: